-Lato is a sans-serif typeface designed to be elegant and clean while minimizing distraction.
-Originally launched in 2015, the font family was originally a corporate commission that was later released and accessible to the public.
-“Lato” means “summer” in Polish.
 Along with the other fonts in the family, Lato 2.0 covers more than 3,000 glyphs and 18 styles.
 Designers love this font for its robust structure and elegant curves.
 The font is very popular, appearing in a variety of media products.
-There are many options if you’re looking for a font with Lato’s characteristics that isn’t as prevalent.
-Here are 7 fonts similar to Lato.
+There are many options if you’re looking for a font with Lato’s characteristics that isn’t as prevalent in other designs.

 1. Syabil